Customizations

 The Dashboard now supports sending a support ticket to your institution Help Desk system.
 The feature uses email as the delivery mechanism, but it could be extended to support others.

-To enable this feature, define the settings needed using the the configuration property support_ticket.
+To enable this feature, define the settings needed using the configuration property support_ticket.
 Once this configuration object is defined, the Submit Support Ticket link will be shown in the Help navigation menu and in all interactive session cards.

 _images/support_ticket_menu.png